H0B4RT/RoR-Departed/README.md

 i think it was about a year or two before returns was unveiled officially that swuff was making a fan game of risk of rain called risk of rain: first contact and i was like "WOAH i wonder if i could do that." plus, swuff was kinda the first person in the ror community that i actually interacted with (even though i was just reacting to him with shrimps) and i respect him a lot. (@en.wikipedia.org)

-neik, for the uninformed, is the creator of starstorm 1 (one of the greatest mods i've seen, is practically the iceborne of risk of rain) and is also one of my greatest inspirations when it comes to developing this game. they ALSO have allowed me to port ss1 content to departed, so departed will launch with starstorm content from the get go. whether or not ssr content will be included is unknown right now. thank u again nk! (@eneca)
+neik, for the uninformed, is the creator of starstorm 1 (one of the greatest mods i've seen, it's a really good risk of rain mod and pretty much justifies buying ror1 on its own) and is also one of my greatest inspirations when it comes to developing this game. they ALSO have allowed me to port ss1 content to departed, so departed will launch with starstorm content from the get go. whether or not ssr content will be included is unknown right now. thank u again nk! (@eneca)

 i also have to thank my "council of elders" i ask questions to. they help me with balance, art for the game, concept art, skill icons, counsel, music, and much more. i usually ask them about content that i want to add to the game and what they think about it. my council so far includes glasus, redacted, sentinel, beebo, nk, opal, tango, and winslow. (@glasus, @redactedinlight, @\_creature_, @\_bee_bo_, @retropacifist, @eneca, @tangoknight, @hopoo_games)

-also, thank you altzeus!!!
-altzeus is helping me out with music for the game (because i like altzeus's music) (@altzeus)
+altzeus, winslow, and others have given me some pointers about music and have made some music for departed. the big inspirations for the music i'm working on for departed is chris chris, toby fox, siivagunner, and the community music.

 for the people who allowed their concepts to be used for departed, i thank you!